Python-Markdown/markdown/docs/test_tools.md

 # Test Tools

-Python-Markdown provides some testing tools which simplify testing actual Markdown output again expected output.
+Python-Markdown provides some testing tools which simplify testing actual Markdown output against expected output.
 The tools are built on the Python standard  library [`unittest`][unittest].
 Therefore, no additional libraries are required.
 While Python-Markdown uses the tools for its own tests, they were designed and built so that third party extensions could use them as well.